stefanos50/CARLA2Real/README.md

 ### Updates

+* **ToDo**: Add HyPER-GAN pretrained models for the CARLA simulator (currently, the pretrained models are trained on images from GTA V).
+* **16/03/2026**: Integrated [HyPER-GAN method](https://arxiv.org/abs/2603.10604), which can achieve 30 FPS at 1080p with an RTX 4070 Super GPU.
 * **16/12/2025**: Integrated [REGEN method](https://arxiv.org/abs/2508.17061) (Cityscapes, KITTI, and nuScenes) as an option for faster inference (see the documentation below).
 * **04/11/2025**: Added support for TensorRT through ONNX Runtime with improved inference speed (0.08 seconds with RTX 4090) and lower VRAM requirements (10 GB).
 * **03/11/2025**: Improved and simplified the object detection annotation algorithm by employing semantic and instance segmentation.
 Changed the annotation format from PASCAL VOC to YOLO.